hexylena/remapper/README.md

-# Redeclipse/saurbraten/cube2 map library
+# Redeclipse map library

+Library to read in Red Eclipse maps.
+It isn't polished, but currently will read in very, very simple maps.

-Nothing useful or polished here yet.
-I'm trying to reverse engineer + document the redeclipse mapping format, thus allowing for automated generation of maps.
+The end goal is to allow for automated generation of maps.

 # License